quixio/quix-samples/python/transformations/Threshold-Alert/README.md

 # Threshold alert

-This Python project publishes messages when a certain numeric threshold is crossed.
+[This project](https://github.com/quixio/quix-library/tree/main/python/transformations/Threshold-Alert){target="_blank"} publishes messages when a certain numeric threshold is crossed.
 - It activates only once per threshold cross.
 - It works on either side of the threshold.
 - The signal value doesn't need to be equal to the threshold value for the alarm to go off.